republicprotocol/republic-go/docs/docs/orders-and-order-fragments.md

 ### Expiry

-The order expiry is a 64-bit unsigned integer.
+The order expiry is a 64-bit signed integer.

 **Values**